Step 5 - Receiving Your Aid Eligibility Notice

 Note, however, that Federal regulations prohibit "over-awards" (funds received in excess of your calculated financial need and/or funds received in excess of your cost of attendance).
 Therefore, all outside scholarships, whether based on academic merit or financial need, will be factored into a student's financial profile.
 If need is exceeded, an adjustment is made to reduce self-help aid first (loans, Federal Work-Study) then grant funds.

-The Family Financing Option, which may be listed on your award letter, is not an actual offer of assistance but rather a set of options designed to help you finance the estimated amount that you may need to cover your costs while enrolled at Villanova for the year.
+Other Funding Opportunities, which may be listed on your financial aid notice, is not an actual offer of assistance but rather a set of options designed to help you finance the estimated amount that you may need to cover your costs while enrolled at Villanova for the year.
 This amount is determined by subtracting the total offered financial assistance (Federal, State, Institutional, and/or outside funding) from your annual cost of attendance.
 Please learn more about these financing options to determine which one best meets your needs.